3-Ingredient Homemade Whipped Cream Recipe

 Heavy Whipping Cream – You can use either heavy cream or heavy whipping cream they are the same thing!
 Milk or half-and-half can’t be used because they don’t have enough fat to whip into cream.

-Powdered Sugar - Dissolves easily, and gives the whipped cream a neutral sweetness.
+Powdered Sugar – Dissolves easily, and gives the whipped cream a neutral sweetness.
 Maple syrup or honey can be used instead.
-Cane sugar won’t dissolve all the way and can be a little grainy.
+Cane sugar doesn’t dissolve completely and can be a little gritty.

-Salt - Another must in desserts.
-Just a pinch to balance out all the flavors.
+Salt – Another must in dessert recipes.
+Use just a pinch to balance out the sweetness of the sugar.

 How To Make Whipped Cream From Scratch

 Step 1.
-Add all the ingredients in the bowl of the stand mixer.
+Add all the ingredients to the bowl of the stand mixer.

 Step 3.
 Transfer the whipped cream to a medium bowl.
 Use immediately or store in the fridge for up to 5 days.
 Enjoy!

-- Stay close by the stand mixer while the cream is whipping, because it can turn into butter very quickly after the cream has reached the stiff peaks stage.
+- Stay close by the stand mixer while the cream is mixing, because it can turn into butter very quickly after the cream has reached the stiff peaks stage.

 Looking For More Recipes?